-What was once heralded as the future of retirement savings and the heir to the pension fund throne when it was introduced way back during the Reagan era may be falling short of some of its expectations.
+Updated May 17, 2019: It might be time to start admitting that the 401(k) is not all it’s cracked up to be.
+What was once heralded as the future of retirement savings and the heir to the pension fund throne when it was introduced during the Reagan era may be falling short of expectations.

-But let’s play the devil’s advocate and seriously consider if a 401(k) really is a viable product to invest in anymore.
+But let’s play the devil’s advocate and consider if a 401(k) is a viable product to invest in anymore.
 If you don’t have access to an employer-sponsored retirement account, you’ll need to seek out an alternative anyway, like a Traditional, Roth or SEP IRA.
 But if you have one in place, you should be aware of some 401(k) drawbacks before looking at some other savings options.

 401(k)s: Are they worth it?